grechaw/athlete-db/README.md

 `git checkout model`

-Will take you to the first example.
+Will take you to the first step.